department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/VA Debt Standard Issue Template.md

 ---
-name: VA Debt Resolution Standard Issue Template
+name: VA Financial Management Standard Issue Template
-about: For tracking PR reviews for the VA Debt Resolution Team
+about: For tracking PR reviews for the VA Financial Management Team
 title: '[Project] Title of the work (Due date if requested)'
 labels: vsa-debt
 assignees: ''